nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 layout: page
 title: User Guide
 ---
+Are you a hall administrator in-charge of managing residents in NUS?
+Do you have to fumble through multiple different excel sheets just to look for a resident's information?
+Are you worried residents might be subject to the dangers of the pandemic?
+Well look no further as SafeFor(H)All is the application you need!

 SafeFor(H)All is a **desktop app for hall admins to keep track of hall residents’ information to keep hall residents safe during the COVID-19 pandemic via a Command Line Interface (CLI)** while still having the benefits of a Graphical User Interface (GUI).
 If you can type fast, SafeFor(H)All can get your hall management tasks done faster than traditional GUI apps.